aroth/react-native-uploader/README.md

 ...with noteable enhancements:
 * uploads are performed asynchronously on the native side
 * progress reporting
-* packaged as an library
+* packaged as a static library
 * support for multiple files at a time
 * support for files from the assets library, base64 `data:` or `file:` paths
 * no external dependencies (ie: AFNetworking)